ChandrashekharRobbi/Interview-Preparation/OOPS/Readme.md

 # What is OOPS?

-OOPS is Object Oriented Programming
+OOPS is Object Oriented Programming related to Objects and Classes